borenstein-lab/MetaLAFFA/README.md

 ##### Configuring MetaLAFFA to use a custom annotated gene database

-By default, the setup script does not download any target protein database to map reads against for annotation purposes.
-You can either enable the `--uniprot` flag for the setup script, which will download the UniRef90 database (takes ~80G of free disk space and multiple hours depending on your download speed) and create the necessary gene-to-ortholog and gene count normalization files automatically, or you can use your own existing database by modifying the pipeline configuration module.
-If you use the `--uniprot` option during setup, then you can ignore the following section on configuring a custom target database since MetaLAFFA defaults are configured to use the UniRef90 database when present.
+By default, MetaLAFFA is designed to use the UniRef90 database, which can be downloaded and prepared using the included script as described above.
+However, you can use your own existing database by modifying the pipeline configuration module.
 Using your own database (starting from a FASTA file of gene sequences) with the default pipeline configuration will require the following steps:

+**Note**: The following steps assume you want to create your custom database-specific files in the default locations expected by MetaLAFFA.
+You can adjust the location of these files as appropriate to the organization of data on your system, but make sure to also update where MetaLAFFA looks for it in `config/file_organization.py`.

-1. Change the configuration module to point to your database and use your ortholog nomenclature of choice by editing the `config/operation.py` submodule, changing line 77 to:
+1. Change the configuration module to point to your database and use your ortholog nomenclature of choice by editing the `config/operation.py` submodule, making the following changes:

         target_database = <name_of_your_database>

-    and changing line 82 to:
+    and:

         target_ortholog = <name_of_your_ortholog>

 2. Using DIAMOND, create a DIAMOND database from your database FASTA file:

         # Create a DIAMOND database
-        diamond makedb --in <path_to_your_database_fasta> -d databases/<name_of_your_database>
+        diamond makedb --in <path_to_your_database_fasta> -d $CONDA_PREFIX/MetaLAFFA/databases/<name_of_your_database>

-    This will create a file called `databases/<name_of_your_database>.dmnd` what will then be used by DIAMOND to map reads to genes.
+    This will create a file called `<name_of_your_database>.dmnd` in the default MetaLAFFA database location that will then be used by DIAMOND to map reads to genes.

 3. Create a gene length normalization table from your database FASTA file using the included `create_gene_length_table.py` script:

-        python3 src/create_gene_length_table.py <path_to_your_database_fasta> --output gene_normalization_files/<name_of_your_database>.norm
+        $CONDA_PREFIX/MetaLAFFA/src/create_gene_length_table.py <path_to_your_database_fasta> --output $CONDA_PREFIX/MetaLAFFA/gene_normalization_files/<name_of_your_database>.norm

+    This will create a file called `<name_of_your_database>.norm` in the default MetaLAFFA gene normalization file location that contains the average gene length in your database, the length of each gene in your database, and a normalization factor for each gene calculated as `(gene length/average gene length)`.

 4. Create a mapping file linking genes to orthologs.
 Annotations for databases can be in many formats, which means we are unable to provide a general-use script for producing a gene-to-ortholog mapping table.
 Instead, you will need to create a tab-separated table in the following format: